What Is a Vision Statement-Featured

 The purpose of a firm and its current status are communicated to stakeholders and members of the community through mission statements, which are grounded in the present.
 Future-focused vision statements are created to motivate staff members and provide guidance.

-According to Paige Arnof-Fenn, founder and CEO of Mavens & Moguls, a worldwide strategic marketing consulting business, “the mission is about where you are now and why you exist, whereas the vision is about your aspirations for the future and how you will get there.”
-The team should be inspired by the goal to change the world and contribute to a cause greater than themselves.
+According to Paige Arnof-Fenn, founder and CEO of Mavens & Moguls, a worldwide strategic marketing consulting business, “the mission is about where you are now and why you exist, whereas the vision is about your aspirations for the future and how you will get there.

 Both mission and vision statements are essential for developing a brand.
 “A vision statement looks at the fulfillment of that goal,” said Jessica Honard, co-CEO of North Star Messaging + Strategy, a copywriting and messaging company that caters to entrepreneurs.
 “A mission statement focuses on the purpose of the business.